Browse dental practices for sale across 51 states. Updated daily from 130+ brokerages. Free to browse, no login required.

 Finalize the purchase agreement, secure financing, and plan the transition.
 Most sellers offer a transition period to introduce you to patients and staff.

-Most dental practice acquisitions are financed through SBA 7(a) loans, which offer favorable terms for healthcare professionals.
-These loans typically cover up to 90% of the purchase price with 10-year repayment terms and competitive interest rates.
+Most dental practice acquisitions are financed through banks and specialty dental lenders, which offer favorable terms for healthcare professionals.
+These loans typically cover up to 90% of the purchase price with 10-year repayment terms and competitive rates, because dental practices rarely default.

 Lenders evaluate the practice's cash flow and your debt service coverage ratio (DSCR) — the ratio of the practice's net income to annual loan payments.
 Most lenders want to see a DSCR of 1.25 or higher.
 Each listing on our site includes an estimated monthly payment to help you assess affordability.

-Other financing options include conventional bank loans, seller financing (where the seller carries a portion of the note), and specialized dental lenders like Bank of America Practice Solutions, Live Oak Bank, and Provide by Fifth Third.
+Other financing options include conventional bank loans, seller financing (where the seller carries a portion of the note), and specialized dental lenders that focus exclusively on healthcare practice acquisitions.

 Before buying a dental practice, thorough due diligence protects your investment.
 Here's what to review: